 - 10 curry leaves

 The cayanne adds the heat and the paprika the red colour.
-So vary the amounts based on your taste buds.
+So vary the amounts based on your taste buds and spice levels.
+You can also use the serrano pepper powder or the Indian red chilli powder to make it up to your heat levels.

 Calories: 74kcalCarbohydrates: 15gProtein: 1gFat: 2gSaturated Fat: 0.3gPolyunsaturated Fat: 1gMonounsaturated Fat: 1gSodium: 610mgPotassium: 136mgFiber: 3gSugar: 11g